The \override command

 The Context may be omitted (and usually is) when the required context is unambiguously implied and is one of lowest level contexts, i.e., Voice, ChordNames or Lyrics, and we shall omit it in many of the following examples.
 We shall see later when it must be specified.

-Later sections deal comprehensively with properties and their values, see section Types of properties.
+Later sections deal comprehensively with properties and their values, see Types of properties.
 But in this section we shall use just a few simple properties and values which are easily understood in order to illustrate the format and use of these commands.

 LilyPond’s primary expressions are musical items like notes and durations, as well as strings and markups.
 More specific expressions like symbols and lists are processed in ‘Scheme mode’, which is invoked by prefixing the value with ‘#’.
 A special case are numbers, which must be prefixed with ‘#’ only if used as arguments to a markup function (i.e., within \markup).1